lionup/lionup.github.io/research/research.md

 ## Working Papers

-### 1. [Specific Human Capital and Real Wage Cyclicality: An Application to Postgraduate Wage Premium](https://drive.google.com/open?id=0B-yAdp5D_qlrLS12SURsTjFJdEU), IFS Working Paper WP19/26 (under review.
+### 1. [Human Capital and the Business Cycle Effects on the Postgraduate Wage Premium](https://drive.google.com/open?id=1LlPoWh1vo3VAmLDogM7KDyruYY1nBaFj), IFS Working Paper WP19/26 (under review.
 The previous title of this paper is "Specific Capital, Firm Insurance, and the Dynamics of the Postgraduate Wage Premium")

 **Media Coverage**: [_LSE Business Review_](http://blogs.lse.ac.uk/businessreview/2018/06/13/a-postgraduate-degree-protects-you-against-the-business-cycle/), [_Royal Economic Society_](http://www.res.org.uk/details/mediabrief/10938521/A-POSTGRADUATE-DEGREE-PROTECTS-YOU-AGAINST-THE-BUSINESS-CYCLE-US-evidence.html)

-This paper examines how specific human capital affects labour turnover and real wage cyclicality in a frictional labour market.
-I develop an equilibrium search model with long-term contracts and imperfect monitoring of worker effort.
-Imperfect monitoring creates a moral hazard problem that requires firms to pay efficiency wages.
-The optimal contract implies that more specific capital reduces job separation, thereby alleviating the moral hazard and increasing wage stability over the business cycle.
-I apply this model to explain novel stylised facts about the cyclicality of the postgraduate-undergraduate wage premium.
 Postgraduate degree holders experience lower cyclical variation in real wages than those with undergraduate degrees.
-This effect is significant for workers with a long tenure, but not for new hires.
-Moreover, postgraduates have more specific human capital than undergraduates.
-Estimates reveal that specific capital can explain the educational gaps both in labour turnover and in real wage cyclicality.
+Moreover, postgraduate jobs require more specific human capital and take longer to adapt to.
+Using an equilibrium search model with dynamic incentive contracts, this paper attributes the cyclicality of the postgraduate-undergraduate wage gap to the differences in specific capital.
+Greater specific capital leads to lower mobility, thereby improving risk-sharing between workers and firms.
+The estimates of the model reveal that specific capital can explain the differences both in labour turnover and in real wage cyclicality between education groups.